Vegan Japanese

 Substitutions

-• Soy free - Switch out the inari age (fried tofu) for fried mushrooms or vegetable tempura, and replace soy sauce with coconut aminos, Braggs liquid aminos or Noya sauce for seasoning the broth
+• Soy free vegan udon - Replace the inari age topping with fried mushrooms or vegetable tempura, and season the broth with coconut aminos, Bragg's liquid aminos, or Noya sauce.
+This keeps the depth of flavour without the soy.

 Variations

-• Make it spicy - Add a dollop of chili paste or a few drops of chili oil to the broth.
+• Make it spicy - Stir a spoonful of chili paste or a drizzle of chili oil into the broth for extra warmth.
+Fresh sliced chili or chili flakes sprinkled on top also work beautifully.

 Storage

-Vegan udon noodle soup is best made and served fresh, though you can store any leftover broth and inari age in separate airtight containers in the fridge for up to 3 days.
-Noodles are best cooked fresh but can be kept separate for a day.
-Once you're ready to serve, gently reheat the broth on the stove before combining with noodles.
-Remember not to let the broth boil.
+Vegan udon noodle soup is always best enjoyed fresh while the noodles are still bouncy and the broth light.
+If you have leftovers, keep the broth and inari age in separate airtight containers in the fridge for up to 3 days.
+Noodles are best cooked fresh, but you can store them separately for a day if needed.
+When reheating, warm the broth gently on the stove and avoid boiling so the flavour stays delicate.
+Combine with freshly cooked or reserved noodles just before serving.

 FAQ